UKLLC/Guidebook/ukllc_book/docs/applying/applying/paperwork.md

-# Complete your project governance
+# Sign UK LLC contracts
 >Last modified: 24 Aug 2026
 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>You must be covered by a UK LLC Data Access Agreement and have accepted UK LLC's and data owners' terms and conditions of data use before you can access the UK LLC Trusted Research Environment (TRE).</strong></div>
 <br>